realpaver/realpaver/paper/paper.md

 ## Building system and requirements

 The meson build system is used to orchestrate the configuration, the building of the library, and the generation of `rp_solver` (the CSP solver executable).
-The user can select one of the supported linear solving libraries (Coin-or CLP, HiGHS, SoPlex and Gurobi) and can activate assertions, logging, or the generation of the documentation, directly as meson command line options.
+The user can select one of the supported linear solving libraries (Coin-or CLP, HiGHS, SoPlex, and Gurobi) and can activate assertions, logging, or the generation of the documentation, directly as meson command line options.

 The current building system does not install dependencies or third party softwares.
-The user has to install, by its own, the GAOL interval library [@GAOL] and one of the supported linear solving libraries, as well as MkDocs if the building of the documentation is activated.
+The user has to install, on their own, the GAOL interval library [@GAOL] and one of the supported linear solving libraries, as well as MkDocs if the building of the documentation is activated.

 ## Running the solver and getting the solutions